 In many cases, nothing needs to be done to hasten the resolution of the hemangioma.
 In certain locations, such as when the hemangioma is near the eyes, medication is prescribed to slow the growth and promote the involution of the mark.
 In rare cases, a hemangioma can interfere with a vital organ.
 In those circumstances, surgery would be necessary.

 A pediatrician is often comfortable diagnosing and monitoring a small hemangioma such as one on a limb or the trunk.
 For infants who have multiple hemangiomas, very large hemangiomas, or lesions around the eyes, airway, scalp, or genitals, consultation with a pediatric dermatologist is a good idea.
 Pediatric dermatologists are trained to recognize unusual types of hemangiomas and recommend treatment.

-- Infantile hemagiomas are small vascular tumors that begin developing shortly after birth and grow fastest during the first two months of life.
+- Infantile hemagiomas are small vascular tumors that begin developing shortly after birth and grow fastest during the first three months of life.

 - Hemangiomas look like raised red or purple patches on top of the skin and should NOT hurt.

 - Hemangiomas are benign, meaning they are not going to spread throughout the body.